EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 ## How sources are selected by default

-For M1 and BDR-Always-ON architectures, the default source is 2ndQuadrant and the necessary repositories will be added from this source.
-For software that is not available from this source (e.g EDB Advanced Server), repositories will be selected from EDB Repos 1.0.

 If the PGD-Always-ON architecture is selected, repositories will be selected from EDB Repos 2.0 and all software will be sourced from these repositories.

+For M1 and BDR-Always-ON architectures, the default source is 2ndQuadrant, and the necessary repositories will be added from this source.
+In addition, the PGDG repositories will be used for community packages such as PostgreSQL and etcd as required.
+If EDB software not available in the 2ndQuadrant repos is required (e.g. EDB Advanced Server), repositories will be selected from EDB Repos 1.0.

 ## Specifying EDB 2.0 repositories